 The ISCA Board will approve a SIG which satisfies ISCA's requirement for an initial term of one year, during which it is expected that the SIG would take steps to organise itself effectively.
 To support the start of a SIG, ISCA will provide a grant of 1000 Euro to be used for promotional activities.
 After one year, the ISCA board will make a final decision on the continuation of the SIG.

 The ISCA Board believes that SIGs will strengthen the Association and will serve the interests of our members.
-The Board is looking forward to proposals.
+The Board is looking forward to new proposals.

 A group interested in becoming an ISCA-SIG should submit a written proposal to the ISCA Secretariat for consideration by the ISCA Board.
 The proposal should satisfy relevant articles from the by-laws on SIGs, or provide sufficient assurance that this will likely be the case within one year.
 The proposal should: